 Demonstrate ethical behaviour and make principled decisions

 - Integrate professional knowledge and skills from fellow middle managers

-The MBA and MBA (Advanced) programs commence in O-Week each year.
-The MBA program and classes are delivered face to face on campus.
+The MBA and MBA (Advanced) programs have a tailored introduction session in O-Week each year.
+The MBA program and classes are delivered face to face on campus in the evenings.

 Applicants must complete this CV template to provide employment history (duties, responsibilities, hours, name and nature of employer).
 Applicants must also provide two referee reports/letters.
 A personal interview (in person or phone) may be required to confirm work experience and referees may be contacted.
 Please provide the completed CV template and two referee reports/letters as one PDF and upload it with your application.

 Incomplete applications will not be considered.
 If the CV template does not detail your employment history clearly, especially with respect to professional and managerial experience, your application will be deemed incomplete.

 Course exemption may be available to eligible students who make a course exemption application.
 Further details on course exemption are at http://www.anu.edu.au/students/program-administration/program-management/get-course-credit-or-exemption

 Building upon management experience and prior learning, the MBA program provides middle managers with essential business and management knowledge and skills to move into senior management roles.